 “This match rate demonstrates the excellence in training provided at Regent University,” said Dr. Linda Baum, the doctoral program’s director of clinical training.
 “Our students leave our classrooms prepared to serve clients at top sites across the country — the match rate indicates that we are competitive with other doctoral programs in the country.”

 Each student applied to sites based on their career-oriented areas of interest this past fall and were informed of their placements in February and March.
 According to Baum, they’ll be stationed at various sites and clinics spanning the nation, “from Wyoming to Florida,” the coming school year.

 For the students, the internship carries implications beyond academia.

 “Completion of an APA-accredited internship is required for job placement in some circumstances,” said Baum.
 “For instance, Veterans Affairs Medical Centers will only hire individuals that completed APA accredited internships.”

 “The high match rate to accredited sites means that our students will not be limited in terms of career opportunities,” she added.

 It isn’t the first time SPC’s doctoral students have achieved high match rates for internships.
-In the last six years save 2015, 100% of them received a match.
-However, only this year and in 2017 were 100% of those matches with APA-accredited sites.
+In the last six years, except 2015, 100% of them received a match.
+And both this year and in 2017, 100% of those matches with APA-accredited sites.